Fox's Book of Martyrs

 resist, and therefore quietly submitted to his fate.

-writings, now found matter sufficient to form charges against him.
-When he was
+books and writings, now found matter sufficient to form charges against him.

 After